Mussels in white wine

 - 3-4 lbs of mussels

 - ½ cup of chopped parsley

-- Over medium-high heat melt butter in sauce pan.
+Over medium-high heat melt butter in a saucepan.